tc39/notes/es8/2018-01/jan-23.md

 TAB: In the rough-borders example I led with, yeah, you just want to do some simple iteration.

-KGS: ok this is a later-stage concern
+KG: ok this is a later-stage concern

 SM: one use case, one source of non-determinism in their ? is to hard-code a seed, but current Math.random is used in both the use case of ?? (ed: didn't understand, sorry)